Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Home and road insights

-- The Broncos are unbeaten ATS (1-0) as 1-point favorites or more at home.
+- At home, the Broncos are unbeaten ATS (1-0) as 1-point favorites or more.

-- The Ravens are winless ATS (0-2) away from home as 1-point underdogs or more.
+- On the road, the Ravens are winless ATS (0-2) as 1-point underdogs or more.

 Powered by Data Skrive.